KxSystems/docs/docs/cloud/azure/architecture.md

 Kurl discovers and registers the instance metadata credentials.
 When running outside the cloud, OAuth2, ENV, and file-based credential methods are supported.
 Kurl takes care of your credentials and properly formats the requests.
-In the code lines below, we are calling the Azure Resource Manager REST API to pull the list of VMs for a specific tenant.
+In the code lines below, we call the Azure Resource Manager REST API to pull the list of VMs for a specific tenant.
 Here we are using a simple Bearer token for authorization.